 What a night for Penn women’s basketball.

 Coming into the game, Penn women’s basketball (12-7, 2-4 Ivy) was considered a heavy underdog against Columbia (14-5, 5-1).
 The Lions entered the Palestra coming off an upset victory over Ivy League preseason favorite Princeton while maintaining a perfect away record.
-The Quakers, on the other hand, suffered a tough loss from Cornell (8-12, 3-4) the night before — their first loss to the Big Red since 2017.
+The Quakers, on the other hand, suffered a tough loss to Cornell (8-12, 3-4) the night before — their first loss to the Big Red since 2017.

 “We can’t get into records,” coach Mike McLaughlin said.
 “We have to win.
 We have to win a game to get another game.
 And it was that simple.”